-“Why not?” the POTUS asked as he tried to comb his hair with his fingers.
+“Wh… why??” the POTUS asked as he tried plowed his fingers through his hair.

 “Win what, Mr. President?”
 Fricke asked.

-The doctor motioned Fricke to step back.
-“He may be a bit confused or groggy from the sedatives,” he suggested.
-“We don’t know the cause or after effects of his episode.”
+The doctor motioned Fricke back.
+“He sounds a bit confused,” he suggested.
+“We don’t know the cause or after-effects of his episode.”
 He turned to the POTUS.
 “Tell me, Mr. President, what is the last thing you remember?”